Apaneca-Ilamatepec

 El Salvador has approximately 20,000 cultivators with medium-sized plantations.
 The national coffee is composed of more than 60% Bourbon, to which the distinctiveness of Salvadoran coffee is attributed.
 El Salvador specifically developed the Pacas (1949) and Pacamara (1958, with French/CIRAD collaboration) varieties.
 The vast majority of coffee is shade-grown, playing an important role in the fight against deforestation and soil erosion. (source: El Arte del Café)

-The Consejo Salvadoreño del Café (CSC) plays an important role in promoting national production quality and highlighting the richness of the volcanic soil and the Bourbon variety cultivated since the 19th century.
-Infrastructure and traceability in El Salvador are noted as good. (source: El Arte del Café)
+The Instituto Salvadoreño del Café (ISC) (created 2023, merging the former CSC) plays a central role in promoting national production quality.
+It manages export authorization, a quality control lab, the Coffee School, and the Taza de Excelencia auction program.
+Infrastructure and traceability in El Salvador are noted as good. (source: El Arte del Café; Instituto Salvadoreño del Café (website))

-Other growing regions beyond Apaneca-Ilamatepec: El Bálsamo-Quezaltepeque, Tecapa-Chinameca, Cacahuatique, and Alotepec-Metapán — the northernmost region in the tri-border area with Guatemala and Honduras, known for high-altitude Pacamara and Cup of Excellence lots. (source: El Arte del Café)
+Other growing regions beyond Apaneca-Ilamatepec: El Bálsamo-Quezaltepeque, Tecapa-Chinameca, Cacahuatique, and Alotepec-Metapán — the northernmost region in the tri-border area with Guatemala and Honduras, known for high-altitude Pacamara and Cup of Excellence lots.
+See El Salvador Coffee Regions for altitude and flavor profiles of all six regions. (source: El Arte del Café; XLIII Coffee (website))

 Altitude and Flavour